Program overview

 Career Options

-• Automotive Service Technician: Responsible for diagnosing and repairing vehicles, ensuring they run efficiently and safely.
+• Automotive Service Technician: Responsible for diagnosing and repairing vehicles, ensuring they operate efficiently and safely.

-• Warranty Specialist: Works with manufacturers to handle warranty claims and repairs for vehicles.
+• Warranty Specialist: Works with manufacturers to handle warranty claims and ensure compliance with service standards.

-• Fleet Maintenance Technician: Maintains and repairs vehicles for organizations that operate a fleet, ensuring all vehicles are in optimal condition.
+• Fleet Maintenance Technician: Maintains and repairs vehicles for organizations that operate a fleet, ensuring reliability and safety.

 • Automotive Parts Installer: Specializes in installing and servicing automotive parts and accessories, ensuring proper functionality.